gvwilson/sensibleadventures/bookster/bookster.md

 her mother was right: maybe it was time to pass the toys on to someone else.

+She listened as her parents murmured to each other too quietly for her to hear and put themselves to bed.
+A shutter creaked, and then the house was still.

+Moving slowly, Erileine slid off her cotton-and-straw mattress and pulled out the book that lay waiting beneath it.
+She let out a silent sigh of relief.
+She hadn't exactly stolen the book from the Captain's House, only borrowed it, but she wasn't completely sure her mother would understand the difference.

+The polished brass cylinder her grandfather had given her as a nameday give was on the windowsill where she had left it.
+Easing gingerly back into bed, she unscrewed its lid.
+The captured sunlight that poured out of the sliver of dayglass inside made a circle of light on the handwritten pages she had been trying to decipher for the last week.

+But "decipher" wasn't the right word.
+The book was written in Gandan-o, so she could read it just fine; it was making sense of it that escaped her.
+Page after page described how its anonymous author had bargained away everything from a single toenail to the ability to tie a knot in a piece of red thread, all in exchange for magic, but nowhere did it say who they had bargained with or how.

+Did magicians make deals with ghosts?
+When she asked Razi, as casually as she could, he pursed his lips.  "*La*, in Anuvatik, or so the Ruudians say.
+But not elsewhere---civilized people do not trouble the dead."

+"But then who?"
+Erileine asked in frustration.
+"When magicians say they're making bargains, who are they making bargains *with*?"

+The corner of the bookster's mouth quirked.
+"If you ask two magicians, they will give you three answers.
+The Pilots, even though they are gone?
+But then who did the Pilots bargain with for their powers?
+Or perhaps some secret part of their own souls, or some invisible Author who will rewrite the story we all live in if asked to politely?"

+He shrugged.
+"All anyone knows for sure is that there is always a price, and that anyone who is hasty or careless when making their bargains always winds up wishing that they had been neither."

+She gave up on the book the second time her eyes jerked open.
+Suddenly weary, she capped her little dayglass light, slid the book back under her mattress, and rolled over.

-She tossed and turned for hours.
-When sleep finally came, it brought a new nightmare.
-This time, Fraederiq and Niquolas were dangling her out the upstairs back window at Mamaere Mayeule's.
+Sleep came quickly, and with it a half-familiar nightmare.
+Fraederiq and Niquolas were dangling her out the upstairs back window at Mamaere Mayeule's.
 One boy held each of her legs; each time she tried to grab the window sill, they relaxed their grip for a moment, making her shriek with terror.
 It had actually happened, a year or so ago.
 Niquolas had eventually said he was tired of the game, and insisted that they pull her in.
-In her dream, though, Erileine hung over the edge of the mountain, not over Mamere Mayeule's courtyard, and no one heard her cries and came to rescue her.
+This time, though, Erileine hung over the edge of the mountain, not over Mamere Mayeule's courtyard, and no one heard her cries and came to rescue her.

 She woke with a small cry.
-Dizzy with sweat, she fixed her eyes on her dayglass night light and waited for dawn.
+Dizzy with sweat, she groped for her light, then shone it on the ceiling, dim but comforting, and waited for dawn.

 ---